Teleworking part of new normal for Southern Maryland

 “Getting more of those employees to continue to work from home frees up capacity on public transit, making other riders who are truly dependent on the mode feel comfortable using it.”

-Straus said the most important variable right now in getting through the pandemic is not being rigid about the nature of the ordeal.
+Straus said the most important variable right now in getting through the pandemic is being “patient and flexible” about the nature of the ordeal.

 “We all just have to be patient and flexible, and kind of work together to get through it all,” Straus said.
 “The flexibility is going to be the key part.
 Being understanding that we are all learning new modes, new methods and trying new things out.”